This page lists the most common questions related to the RFC process. If you want to know more, just send us a message via our contact page.

 Yes, you will need a GitHub account if you would like to contribute directly to the text of an RFC, to discuss issues or to comment on pull requests.
 If you would like to comment on a review candidate on OpenReview.net, you will need an account on OpenReview.net.
 Both tools serve to make attributions of content and comments from individual persons possible and to help ensuring scientific standards for the drafting and review process.

 I have an idea for an RFC.
 What do I do?

 Please contact the RFC Editorial Committee with your idea.
 They will assist you with the creation of an initial draft version of the idea, if it is deemed to be suitable and feasible.

 I would like to fix some errors in an RFC draft.
 How do I do that?

 The easiest way is for you to sign in to your GitHub account, create a fork of the main RFC repository into your own account, fix the error in your forked version of the document, commit it into your repository and open a pull request outlining your changes to the main RFC repository.
-It will then be visible, can be reviewed and then eventually merged into the main draft document if the changes are accepted by the reviewers.
+It will then be visible, can be reviewed and subsequently be merged into the main draft document given that the changes are accepted by the reviewers.

 I have worked on a draft document myself and would like to preview the final PDF document to see how it would look.
 How can I do this?

 If you follow the official contribution process by forking the main RFC repository, anything you push to the